kircherlab/MPRAsnakeflow/docs/config.rst

    :start-after: start_global
    :end-before: start_assignments

+:threads:
+    Number of threads that are available to run a rule.
+Right now this is used for bwa mem in the assignment workflow.
+Be sure to set up the snakemake option :code:`-c` correctly when using larger number of possible threads.
+Default is set to 1.
+:assignments:
+    Global parameters that hold for the assignment workflow.

     :split_number:
         To parallize mapping for assignment the reads are split into :code:`split_number` files.
 E.g. setting to 300 this means that the reads are split into 300 files and each file is mapped in parallel.
 This is only usefull when using on a cluster.
 Running the workflow only on one machine the default value shopuld be used.
 Default is set to 1.

 --------------------
 Assignment workflow